emacs-exordium/exordium/README.md

 ## Header file autocomplete

-Note: this is a temporary solution until autocomplete uses Clang as a source.
+TODO work in progress.
+This is a temporary solution until autocomplete uses rdm as a source.

 This module sets up autocomplete for `#include` header files in C++ mode.
 It reuses the file `compile_includes` mentioned above.